joemans3/C_Polymer/README.md

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments
+[Stack Overflow](https://stackoverflow.com) and other mentioned users in specific code blocks.